DRNC enforces the education rights of students with disabilities ages 3 through 22 who attend public schools in our state.

 Your child has the right to:

-- Receive individualized instruction to meet his or her unique needs.
+• Receive individualized instruction to meet their unique needs.
 Your child’s unique needs can include challenging behaviors.

-- Receive the supports and services he or she needs to succeed.
+• Receive the supports and services they need to succeed.